Sohee Goo explores the gaps in perception at the intersection of photography and installation.

 Thus, the interpretation of the photograph varies according to individual perspectives, resembling the artist’s perception of the boundary between stability and instability, where things without a clear top or bottom can feel stable or unstable depending on one's viewpoint.

-<Stability-Instability>, van dyke brown on paper, 15 x 20 cm
+<Yin and Yang>, van dyke brown on paper, 15 x 20 cm

 <Stability-Instability>, van dyke brown on paper, 42 x 59 cm